JPDevM/learn-code/README.md

-# learn-github
+# learn-code
-A simple demo repository to learn the basic Git workflow
+A simple demo repository to learn the basic of code.